 Shares of common stock represented by properly executed proxy cards received by the Company in time for the meeting will be voted in accordance with the instructions specified in the proxies.
-If you submit a signed proxy but do not indicate any voting instructions, your shares will be voted FOR the election as directors of the nominees named in this proxy statement FOR the ratification of the selection of Deloitte & Touche LLP as the Company's independent registered public accounting firm, FOR the amendments to the 2006 Stock Incentive Plan and FOR the amendment to the 2006 Annual Incentive Plan.
+If you submit a signed proxy but do not indicate any voting instructions, your shares will be voted FOR the election as directors of the nominees named in this proxy statement, and FOR the ratification of the selection of Deloitte & Touche LLP as the Company's independent registered public accounting firm, FOR the advisory vote on Say on Pay proposal and FOR the amendment to the 2006 Stock Incentive Plan.